firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/brake-maintenance-and-upgrades.md

 ### Semi-Hydraulic Caliper Limitations

+- Aftermarket Xtech calipers bite hard in the dry but rely on cheap seals that rust quickly in rain—daily commuters keep rebuild kits or spares ready for wet-weather riding, flush them seasonally, and still report leaks once road salt enters the mix.[^denis-xtech-seals]
+- Pair X-Tech calipers with quality 140 mm rotors; cheap 135 mm AliExpress discs feel weak until you upgrade the hardware.[^denis-xtech-rotor]
+- **Budget hybrids keep failing.** Shop owners keep seeing piston corrosion and fluid leaks on Xtech-style hybrids, so high-speed builds increasingly jump straight to full hydraulics (Magura) or quality mechanical calipers instead of trusting the semi-hydraulic compromise.[^xtech-corrosion]
 - XTech-style semi-hydraulic calipers carry minimal oil volume, rely on rattly auto-centering hardware, and have warped rotors on scooters above 60 km/h.
   - upgrade to sturdier discs, avoid flimsy quad calipers, and inspect the whole brake stack after flats or heavy emergency stops.[^25]
 - Track abuse already pushed Magura calipers past the Curie point (>700 °C), wiping magnetism and underscoring the need for engine braking or larger rotors on race builds before mechanical fade sets in.[^26]